kouk/permifrost/CONTRIBUTING.md

 Before starting development, you'll want to create a virtual environment to isolate your development environment from all the other Python work you might do on your computer.
-Virtual environemtns are one of the most confusing parts of getting started with Pyhton, so if the instructions here don't make sense, or if they're not working, please ask for help!
+Virtual environments are one of the most confusing parts of getting started with Python, so if the instructions here don't make sense, or if they're not working, please ask for help!

 ```bash